 Does God Need Us To Defend Him?

-Today, the world is subjected to those who believe that any detrimental comment about their God is grounds for your life to end.
+Today, the world is subjected to those who believe that any detrimental comment about their God is good reason to end your life.
 These individuals will invade a country, murder men, women, and children, and behead certain people on international television, all in the name of their cause.
-They claim to to so as a command of their religion.
-They claim that to disparage their God is an act that is worthy of death.
+They claim to do these things as a command of their religion.
+They say that to disparage their God is an act that is worthy of death.
 These acts are viewed as necessary to defend their God from those who attack and defame his name.

 It is a fact that there is only One God.
 It is also true that He does not need for any human being to defend Him.
 Whatever a person may say about Him, regardless of how terrible it might be, is of no consequence to Him whatsoever.
 We are dust on a small planet, in the midst of a vast and enormous universe.
 We are insignificant, and yet God loves us all and cares deeply for each one of us.
 He has proven His great love for every person by allowing His only Son to come to earth as a man and die for the sins of the whole world.
 If there are beings on other planets.
 If there were beings on the earth before us.
 If intelligent life exists anywhere else in this great Cosmos, one thing is certain: The Son of God only died for human beings on the earth.